czett/shelfi/README.md

 - Shopping List: Yes, a basic but essential feature.
 - Smart item monitoring: Get notifications when products are running low or about to expire.
 - Shared spaces: Organize and share your refrigerator with roommates.
+- Creating Invitation codes and joining spaces: Invite your friends to join your shared space.

 ## 🚧 Planned / soon-to-be:
 - Quick inventory tracking: Scan barcodes or receipts to quickly add food items.